Garbage Pail Kids: Commercial success

-The commercial success of the trading cards led to the production of a live-action movie, The Garbage Pail Kids Movie, in 1987.
-An animated television series was also created in 1987, but its initial scheduled broadcast in the U.S. was postponed due to parental complaints.
-The show did make a brief appearance on U.S. television years after it was originally intended to air and was also briefly aired in Europe.
-The movie was released on DVD by MGM Home Entertainment on July 12, 2005 (the original VHS had been distributed by Paramount) and the animated TV series was later also released on DVD by CBS Home Entertainment on April 4, 2006 (again with distribution by Paramount).
+The commercial success of the cards led to the production of a live action film, The Garbage Pail Kids Movie, in 1987.
+An animated TV series was also created in 1987, but its initial scheduled broadcast in the U.S. was postponed due to parental complaints.
+The TV series did make a brief appearance on U.S. television years after it was originally intended to air and was also briefly aired in Europe.
+The film was released on DVD by MGM Home Entertainment on July 12, 2005 (the original VHS had been distributed by Paramount), and the animated TV series was later also released on DVD by CBS Home Entertainment on April 4, 2006 (which was, again, distributed by Paramount).
 A similar set of 160 trading cards, called The Sloppy Slobs, was released in Italy in 1993.

 Controversies and lawsuit

 School ban

 During the height of the cards' popularity, Garbage Pail Kids were banned in many schools.
 One of the main reasons for the ban was that teachers cited them as distractions during class.